noelbue/my-personal-task-manager/README.md

 7. Sort tasks by clicking on the column headers (Title, Priority, Deadline).
 8. Filter tasks using the dropdown menu or by clicking on tags in the tag filter section.
 9. Customize the background color using the color picker in the bottom left corner.
+10. Manage tags by clicking the "Manage Tags" button.

 ## Recent Updates
 - Implemented column sorting with clickable headers
 - Added task duplication feature
-- Improved tag management and filtering
+- Improved tag management with creation, editing, and deletion capabilities
+- Enhanced tag filtering for tasks
 - Introduced background color customization
 - Enhanced UI with Font Awesome icons and toast notifications